nus-cs2113-AY2122S1/ip/docs/README.md

 ### Finding a task with keyword: `find`

-Lists the tasks with a specific keyword
+Lists the tasks with a specific keyword.

 Format: `find [keyword]`